The Compliance Ledger

 needs_attention | The collector or reviewer flagged a concern. |

-Transitions happen automatically: a successful CLI scan advances an entry
+Transitions happen automatically: attaching evidence — whether a successful

 State is never a judgment.
-An entry in evidence_collected is not
+An entry in in_progress is not

 "compliant" — it simply has evidence.
 Your QSA makes the final compliance